tomgtqq/SDC-P2-Advanced-Lane-Lines/writeup.md

 ```
 ![Search prior][image10]

 #### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center
 ![alt text][image11]
-Calculated the radius of curvature as formula
+Calculated the radius of curvature as a formula
 ```
 # Compute curvature radius
 left_curv_radius = ((1 + (2*left_fit_converted[0]*yvalue + left_fit_converted[1])**2)**1.5) / (2*np.absolute(left_fit_converted[0]))
 right_curv_radius = ((1 + (2*right_fit_converted[0]*yvalue + right_fit_converted[1])**2)**1.5) / (2*np.absolute(right_fit_converted[0]))
 ```
-Compute distance in meters of vehicle center from the line
+Compute distance in meters of vehicle center from the line.
 ```
 # Compute distance in meters of vehicle center from the line
 car_center = img.shape[1]/2  # we assume the camera is centered in the car